What is FinTech and How Does It Work?

 Technologies that deal with finances have been around for almost as long as the financial services industry.
 After the financial crisis of 2008, companies that applied cutting-edge technologies replaced traditional e-commerce service providers.

-In this article, we consider what financial technologies are, how their work, and what tech stands behind each of the modern financial services.
+In this article, we consider what is FinTech, how it works, and what tech stands behind each of the modern financial services.

-The term Fintech means financial products delivered through innovative technologies which make relationships with money easier and faster.
+FinTech meaning is a financial product delivered through innovative technologies that makes relationships with money easier and faster.
 When you apply Apple Pay or your credit card to make an online purchase, you, as a consumer, the online store, and the bank that carries out the transaction are using financial technologies.

 Fintech is a dynamically developing segment at the intersection of the financial services and technology sectors.
 The Fintech segment is rapidly evolving, disrupting the usual order of things in the traditional value chain.